 - 6. The deviance of the model can be used to test for goodness of fit of the model to the data.
 The model deviance is compared to chi-square with the model deviance df.
 The df for a model deviance is calculated as "df = number of data items number of independent parameters in the fitted model". - 7.
-Each of the data items corresponds to a distinct definition of n (denominator for the calculation of risk). - 8.
-Number of independent parameters is 1 for the intercept term, 1 for quantitative variable and l-1 for a categorical variable with l levels. - 9.
+Number of independent parameters is 1 for the intercept term, 1 for quantitative variable and l-1 for a categorical variable with l levels. - 8.
 In the case of lack of fit, Further explanatory variables may be needed.
 We may have inadequately modeled the effect of the current variables.
 Transformations might be needed, important interactions might be missing, Outliers may be in the data.
 Assumption of binomial variation may be incorrect.
 It is much more meaningful to test for specific effects.